Eric Church: Early life

-Church was born on May 3, 1977, in Granite Falls, North Carolina (Dudley Shoals area), to Ken and Rita Church.
+Church was born on May 3, 1977, in Granite Falls, North Carolina, to Ken and Rita Church.
 Church worked with his father at Clayton Marcus, a furniture upholstery company where his father was president.
 At 13, he bought a guitar and began writing songs of his own.
 By his senior year of high school, he had found a gig at a local bar, which occupied most of his time.
 He played many Jimmy Buffett cover songs and a few of his own original songs in some dive bars.
 Some of these places were so rough that he got into a few altercations from the stage.
 For a few years, the band played often in bars and restaurants throughout North Carolina.
 The band "Mountain Boys" consisted of his college roommate, brother, and a fellow guitarist.

-Before moving to Nashville, Eric graduated from South Caldwell High School and then Appalachian State University with a degree in marketing.
-Upon graduation, Church became engaged to a Spanish teacher in the town of Lenoir, North Carolina.
-The future bride's father attempted to persuade Church into a corporate career, which he rejected as an aspiring musician (and later referenced in his song "What I Almost Was" from his debut album).
-She broke the engagement and he headed to Nashville with his father's financial backing.
-His father also provided the opportunity to make contacts, and more importantly, time to focus on developing his songwriting ability.
+Before moving to Nashville, Church graduated from South Caldwell High School and then Appalachian State University with a degree in marketing.

-Music career